Last Updated on October 19, 2023 by Joanne Harper

-Hermit crabs are vulnerable creatures that can be injured or die from a fall.
-If a hermit crab falls off the table or out of your hands onto a solid surface, it can have life-ending consequences.
+Hermit crabs are vulnerable animals that can be severely injured or die instantly from a fall.
+If a hermit crab falls off the table or out of your hands onto the floor, it can have life-ending consequences.

 A hermit crab is unlikely to survive a fall of more than 3 feet.
-However, its chances of survival depend on how it lands, where it lands (surface type), and its overall size.
+However, the chances of survival depend on how it lands, where it lands (surface type), and its physical size.

-If a hermit crab falls on a limb, that appendage might break off, but it’ll grow back during the next molt.
-If a hermit crab falls on its shell, this will cushion the impact but still cause significant stress.
+If a hermit crab falls on a limb, it’ll likely break off.
+However, a lost leg will regrow at the next molt.
+If a hermit crab falls on its shell, this will partially reduce the physical impact.

 Should I Worry If My Hermit Crab Fell Off The Table?

-Even though hermit crabs have a shell, they can still be injured or traumatized by falls.
+Even though hermit crabs have a shell, they can still be injured and traumatized by falls.

-The distance between the table and the floor is likely more than 3 feet, which means the impact will likely hurt or kill the hermit crab.
+The distance between the table and the floor is likely more than 3 feet, which means the impact will probably hurt or kill a hermit crab near-instantly.